RareSkills/blog/blockchain-job-tier-list/blockchain-job-tier-list.md

 ## **Why we wrote this**

-It’s worth re-iterating.
+It’s worth reiterating.
 If your goal is to “get a job in blockchain,” you need to be clear in your mind “what kind of job and at what company.”
 The tier of the job role will significantly inform what kind of preparation you need to get that job.

 Also, this should serve as a useful tool for you to filter out people who claim they can "get you a job in web3."
 What tier of job?